-- You have questions about the reasonableness or necessity of the treatment plan; - There are different treatment options for your medical condition; - Your diagnosis is unclear; - Your condition has not improved after completing the prescribed course of treatment; - You need additional information before deciding on a treatment plan; or - You have questions about your diagnosis or treatment plan.
+- Your condition has not improved after completing the prescribed course of treatment: - You need additional information before deciding on a treatment plan; or - You have questions about your diagnosis or treatment plan.

 You do not need prior authorization from the Claims Administrator or your Physician for a second medical opinion.